The Engineering ToolBox Web Google

 Sponsored Links

-The Energy Equation is a statement of the first law of thermodynamics.
-The energy equation involves energy, heat transfer and work.
+The Energy Equation is a statement based on the First Law of Thermodynamics involving energy, heat transfer and work.
 With certain limitations the mechanical energy equation can be compared to the Bernoulli Equation.

 The Mechanical Energy Equation in Terms of Energy per Unit Mass

-The mechanical energy equation for a pump or a fan can be written in terms of energy per unit mass:
+The mechanical energy equation for a pump or a fan can be written in terms of energy per unit mass where the energy into the system equals the energy out of the system.

 where

-wshaft = net shaft energy inn per unit mass for a pump, fan or similar
+Eshaft = net shaft energy per unit mass for a pump, fan or similar (J/kg)

 The energy equation is often used for incompressible flow problems and is called the Mechanical Energy Equation or the Extended Bernoulli Equation.

-The mechanical energy equation for a turbine can be written as:
+The mechanical energy equation for a turbine - where power is produced - can be written as:

 where

-wshaft = net shaft energy out per unit mass for a turbine or similar
+Eshaft = net shaft energy out per unit mass for the turbine (J/kg)

 Equation (1) and (2) dimensions are